 15. Sparkling Rose

 Get ready for a romance-tinged night of drinking and dancing with this bouncy and fearlessly feminine bob.
-Striking purple roots melt with lilac shades and flamingo pink.
+Striking purple roots melt with lilac hair shades and flamingo pink.
 Spiral curls add a playful and animated energy to the majestic tones of this cut.

 The benefit of this look is that the lilac roots fade organically and help you transition as your roots grow out.
 Transport yourself to a fantasy world with a nude pink lipstick and winged liner.